HL7/fhir-qi-core/input/pages/index.md

 defined by a particular value set (i.e., negation rationale):

     define "Antithrombotic Not Administered":
-      ["MedicationAdministration": "Antithrombotic Therapy"] NotAdministered
+      ["MedicationAdministrationNotDone": "Antithrombotic Therapy"] NotAdministered
-        where NotAdministered.status = 'not-done'
-          and NotAdministered.statusReason in "Medical Reason"
+        where NotAdministered.statusReason in "Medical Reason"

 In this example for negation rationale, the logic looks for a member of the value set "Medical Reason" as the rationale for not administering any of the anticoagulant and antiplatelet medications specified in the "Antithrombotic Therapy" value set.

+> NOTE: The above example uses profile-informed authoring (i.e. the QICore model) to retrieve MedicationAdministration resources with a status of `not-done`.
+Because the MedicationAdministrationNotDone profile fixes the value of the `status` element to `not-done`, expressions do not need to test the value of the status element.
+In other words, all resources retrieved using the `MedicationAdministrationNotDone` profile are guaranteed to have a status value of `not-done`.

-To report Antithrombotic Therapy Not Administered, this is done by referencing the canonical url of the "Antithrombotic
-Therapy" value set using the [notDoneValueSet](StructureDefinition-qicore-notDoneValueSet.html) extension to indicate providers did not administer any of the medications in the "Antithrombotic Therapy" value set.
+To report Antithrombotic Therapy Not Administered, implementing systems reference the canonical url of the "Antithrombotic Therapy" value set using the [notDoneValueSet](StructureDefinition-qicore-notDoneValueSet.html) extension to indicate providers did not administer any of the medications in the "Antithrombotic Therapy" value set.
 By referencing the value set canonical url to negate the entire value set rather than reporting a specific member code from the value set, clinicians are